ShomaJPN/SoftwareUpdates/README.md

 # SoftwareUpdates

 ## Overview
 Check and Change the User's SoftwareUpdate policy,and update the SoftwareUpdate.
 Display FinderDialog for changing / installing during Finderlogin.
 It is written in Bash ShellScript and is used with launchd / launchctl.(ex. check Every xx hours while logged in)

 ## Description
 It was made to realize ReminderService that is not enough with push-service(MDM).
 Check the SoftwareUpdate policy at specific time while logging in.
 Display FinderDialog for changing / installing, do it.
 Suitable for organizations that do not force users.

 ## Requirement
--Bash (for ShellScript)
+- Bash (for ShellScript)
- -osascript (for FinderDialog)
+ - osascript (for FinderDialog)
- -do shell script (for ShellScript /w osascript) -Tested under Mojave
+ - do shell script (for ShellScript /w osascript)
+- Tested under Mojave

 ## Usage
 Copy ShellScript to a specific user directory.
--CheckAndChange_AppleSWUpdatePolicies.sh :AppleSoftware Policy check and change script -AppleSoftwareUpdate.sh                  :AppleSoftware update script Set up launchctl / launchd.
+- CheckAndChange_AppleSWUpdatePolicies.sh :AppleSoftware Policy check and change script
+- AppleSoftwareUpdate.sh                  :AppleSoftware update script
+Set up launchctl / launchd.
--com.myOrganization.cmd.plist            :Sample /launchd-plist file.
+- com.myOrganization.cmd.plist            :Sample /launchd-plist file.

 ## Install
 Put 2-ShellScripts to the appropriate directory  (ex.~/Script)